2 January 2011

 Introduction

 Structural geology involves the study rock deformation at scales ranging from the collision of continents all the way down to the movement of individual atoms within crystals.
-The organization of this course is designed to give you a tour of deformation within the earth.
+The organization of this course is designed to give you a tour of deformation within the Earth.
 We'll start near the surface, where brittle deformation (like faults and fractures) is common.
-As the semester progresses, we will work our way deeper into the earth and study how the character of deformation moves from brittle toward more ductile processes (like folding and flow).
+Then, we will work our way deeper into the Earth and study how the character of deformation moves from brittle toward more ductile processes (like folding and shear zones).
+Along the way, we'll discuss different ways that structural geologists conceptualize these processes, with concepts called stress and strain.
+Last, we'll conclude by introducing ideas that allow geologists to link these different conceptual models for deformation.

 Learning goals